alibaba-archive/aliyun-odps-fluentd-plugin/README.md

 - ODPS-Open Data Processing Service is a massive data processing platform designed by alibaba.
 - DHS-ODPS DataHub Service is a service in Odps, which provides real-time upload and download functions for user.

 ### Requirements

-To get started using this plugin, you will need three things:
+To get started using this plugin, you will need these things:

 1. Ruby 2.1.0 or later
 2. Gem 2.4.5 or later